alcatraz47/efficient_data_conversation/README.md

 ![plot](./directory.png)

-Credits and special thansk to my friends:
+Credits and special thanks to my friends:

-1. Sharif Ahamed: sharifahamed485@gmail.com
+1. Sharif Ahamed: sharifahamed485@gmail.com (for advising me through)
-2. Soroush Yaghoubi.
+2. Soroush Yaghoubi. (for the frontend idea and more works in future)